nod-ai/SHARK-TestSuite/e2eshark/README.md

 ## Contents
  The contents are as below.
 Substitute 'Framework' by one of: pytorch, tensoflow, onnx
  - requirements.txt : 'pip install -r requirements.txt' to install needed additional
-                       packages not in your venv or conda.
-If you have a venv or conda environment for torch mlir or iree build, you can install this on top of that
+                       packages not already in your venv or conda.
+If you have a venv or conda environment for building torch mlir or iree, you can install this on top of that
  - run.py : Run 'python run.py --help' to learn about the script.
 This is the script to run a specific test, all tests in a framework, all frameworks as per choice of a user
  - Framework/operators: This has operator level tests.
 Example: pytorch/operators/conv2d
- - Framework/combinations: This has small tests testing combination of operators such as pytorch/combinations/mlp testing a multi-layer perceptron which has torch.linear followed by torch.relu and repeated a few times
+ - Framework/combinations: This has small tests testing combination of operators such as pytorch/combinations/mlp testing a multi-layer perceptron which has torch.linear followed by torch.relu and optionally repeated a few times
  - Framework/models: This has full model test.
 Since this is full model test, you may need necesary permsisions to download a model such as for llama2 you will need hugging face token.
 You should run 'huggingface-cli login' and